PIFSC-Protected-Species-Division/cruise-maps-live/README.md

 ## Developers

 **Selene Fregosi** (selene.fregosi AT noaa.gov)

-Cetacean Acoustician
+Cetacean Resarch Program | Protected Species Division

-Pacific Islands Fisheries Science Center,
+Pacific Islands Fisheries Science Center
-National Marine Fisheries Service,
+National Marine Fisheries Service
 National Oceanic and Atmospheric Administration

 The idea for these live maps and this repository was inspired by the Alaska Fisheries Science Center's live survey maps.
 The code and otuptus presented here are modified from the AFSC team's [survey-live-temperature-map](https://github.com/afsc-gap-products/survey-live-temperature-map) repository.